Provincie-Zuid-Holland/satellite-images-datascience/README.md

 # Set a fade kernel which gives more weight to the centre pixel in the kernel.
 tif_kernel_generator.set_fade_kernel()

-# Make a eclidean dist
+# Make a euclidean distance model.
 euclidean_distance_model = nso_ds_models.euclidean_distance_model(tif_kernel_generator)

 # Set annotations for the model to predict on.